aircodelabs/documate/ui/vanilla-js/README.md

 # Documate-UI

-Build [Documate](https://github.com/aircodelabs/documate) UI using native JavaScript.
+Build [Documate](https://github.com/aircodelabs/documate) UI using native JavaScript without any framework dependencies.

 `@documate/ui` will automatically search for DOM elements with the ID `ask-ai` on the page, so you don't need to perform any manual initialization.
 The only thing you need to do is provide a button with the ID `ask-ai` on the page.